Constitution Day (Norway): Russ

 The graduating class from videregående (upper secondary school, sixth form) the Norwegian equivalent of high school, known as russ, has its own celebration on 17 May, staying up all night and making the rounds through the community.
 The russ also have their own parades later in the day, usually around 4 or 5 pm.
-In this parade, russ will parade through the street carrying signs and pickets.
-They may parody various local and political aspects, although recently this has become less frequent.
+Russ parade through the street carrying signs.
+They may parody various local and political aspects, although this has become less frequent.
 Russ parades have lately become smaller and smaller due to diligent police discouragement.

 Celebration across the country

+Oslo, Royal Palace, 17. mai 2026, Norway Constitution Day.
+Royal Family on balcony greets children parade: Prince Sverre Magnus, Crown Prince Haakon, Crown Princess Mette-Marit, Queen Sonja, King Harald V.